What is Planning Poker?

 TL;DR

-- Planning Poker is a gamified technique used by Agile teams to estimate work effort collaboratively.
+- Planning Poker is a gamified technique used by Agile teams to estimate work effort collaboratively using relative sizing.

-- Team members use numbered cards (often Fibonacci sequence) to vote privately on task size (story points).
+- Team members use numbered cards (often Fibonacci sequence: 1, 2, 3, 5, 8...) to vote privately on task size (story points), focusing on relative complexity rather than absolute time.

 - Votes are revealed simultaneously to avoid anchoring bias.

-- Differences in estimates lead to discussions that improve understanding and build consensus.
+- Differences in estimates lead to discussions that improve understanding, share knowledge, and build consensus.

-- It promotes accuracy, team buy-in, and knowledge sharing, making estimations faster and more engaging.
+- It promotes accuracy, team buy-in, and knowledge sharing, but teams should be aware of potential challenges like groupthink or misuse of the scale.
 Ready to try?
 Create a planning poker session now!

 Planning Poker (also known as Scrum Poker or Pointing Poker) is a collaborative, gamified technique for estimating the effort or size of work items in Agile projects.
+It emphasizes relative estimation – comparing the size of tasks to each other – rather than absolute estimation methods (like predicting exact hours).
 It is one of several Agile estimation techniques but is most commonly used by software development teams practicing Scrum or other Agile methodologies.
 The technique can be applied in any project where team estimation is needed.
 In Planning Poker, each team member selects a card (usually from a special deck of numbered cards) to privately estimate a task, and then all cards are revealed simultaneously.
 This process encourages consensus-based estimation and avoids anchoring bias (i.e. no one is influenced by another's estimate before revealing their own).
 By discussing differing estimates and reaching agreement, teams can estimate user stories or tasks in a fun yet structured way.

 Originally, Planning Poker was introduced by James Grenning in 2002 as a refinement of the Wideband Delphi estimation method (source).
 It was later popularized by Mike Cohn (who even trademarked the term) through his 2005 book Agile Estimating and Planning (source).
 Today, it's a well-established practice for Agile teams to estimate product backlog items (like user stories) during backlog refinement or sprint planning sessions.
 The "poker" aspect refers to the playing cards used for voting on estimates, adding a game-like element that makes the process engaging and inclusive.